GoogleCloudPlatform/storage-samples/protection-summary/multi_project_protection.md

 ```
 - Creates new **backup plan associations** for VMs in those projects.
 - If a VM is already protected or in a different region, it’s skipped automatically.

+> **Note**: The BackupDR endpoint only **refreshes hourly**, so newly protected VMs may remain listed as “unprotected” for up to an hour.
+If you try and re-run this script, it will show as if it is re-protecting instances since the endpoint has not refreshed.
+Please wait and try again later.

 ### 7. Verify Changes
 - **Script Output**: Look for “Successfully applied backup plan…” messages.